The Best Debit Cards for Kids to Teach Them About Money

 With a kids’ debit card, you can put limits on how much they can spend.
 You can essentially make it impossible for them to overspend, and they might start to learn those boundaries.

-Then, you take the training wheels off when they get their first credit card, and I think they’ll have a higher chance of not maxing out the The maximum amount of money you are allowed to have as your outstanding balance.
-More right away because they have built the habit of sticking to a A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More when using a card.
+Then, you take the training wheels off when they get their first credit card, and I think they’ll have a higher chance of not maxing out the credit limit right away because they have built the habit of sticking to a budget when using a card.

 If we were following Dave Ramsey’s Baby Steps, teaching someone about money early would be like step 0.
 Although, he’d probably frown against the credit card training…